 Years ago, I purchased a used car from a dealership and took it to Charlie for a quick inspection.
 I knew nothing of the car's history when I drove it into Charlie's garage.

 Charlie was normally a man of few words, but he gave me an earful that day.
-He told me that he didn't see anything wrong with the car, per say, but that I should trade it in for something else all the same.
-He wiped his forehead the whole time as he warned me time and again to get rid of the car.
+He told me that he didn't see anything wrong with the car, per se, but that I should trade it in for something else all the same.
+He wiped the sweat from his face the whole time as he warned to get rid of the car.

 Perhaps Charlie's warning and the subsequent collision were merely coincidences.
 Whatever the case, I have always wondered if Charlie knew a little bit more about cars than what could be seen under the hood.